lidofinance/docs/docs/contracts/validators-exit-bus-oracle.md

 - `currentFrameRefSlot` — Reference slot for the current reporting frame.
 - `processingDeadlineTime` — The last time at which a report data can be submitted for the current reporting frame.
 - `dataHash` — Hash of the report data.
 Zero bytes if consensus on the hash hasn't been reached yet for the current reporting frame.
-- `dataSubmitted` — Whether any report data for the for the current reporting frame has been already submitted.
+- `dataSubmitted` — Whether any report data for the current reporting frame has been already submitted.
 - `dataFormat` — Format of the report data for the current reporting frame.
 - `requestsCount` — Total number of validator exit requests for the current reporting frame.
 - `requestsSubmitted` — How many validator exit requests are already submitted for the current reporting frame.